DroidKaigi/conference-app-2023/README.md

 ```

 The buildUiState() function combines the data from sessionsStateFlow and filtersStateFlow into a single filterUiState instance.
 This simplifies state management and ensures that the UI always displays consistent and up-to-date information.

+## Composable Function Categorization

+Composable functions are categorized into three types: Screen, Section, and Component.
+This categorization does not have a definitive rule, but it serves as a guide for better structure and improved readability.

+### Screen

+`Screen` refers to an entire screen within your application, typically encapsulating a full user interaction.

+### Section

+`Section` refers to reusable, dynamic parts of screens, such as lists, which may change significantly based on the app's growth or content variety.
+An example could be a `Timetable`.

+### Component

+`Component` refers to the smallest, indivisible units of UI that serve specific roles and are less likely to have dynamic content.
+Examples include `TimetableItem` and `TimeText`.

+Through clear delineation of roles and responsibilities of different composables, this classification assists in enhancing code organization and maintainability.

 ## Testing